Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-This model, with some changes of notations, has been introduced by Scammel-Li-Scheurer (SLS) to discuss the intrinsic SDE in twisted trilayer graphene/WSe$_2$~\cite{Scammell2022-pv}.
-Physically, $\eta=\pm$ specifies the graphene's valley degree of freedom, and $\bm{k}$ describes the wave number in the Moir\'e Brilloiun zone.
-Accordingly, $\delta\mu$ describes the difference in the occupation of the valleys, namely the valley polarization~\cite{Ajayan2016-cm, Novoselov2016-ev, Geim2013-vc, Novoselov2005-nv, Novoselov2004-pn}.
-This breaks both inversion and time-reversal symmetries, and is proposed as an origin of the observed SDE~\cite{Lin2022-cz,Scammell2022-pv,Banerjee2024-kd}.
-The parameter $\phi$ introduces the trigonal warping, which is obtained in a realistic continuum model~\cite{Scammell2022-pv}.
-It introduces a three-fold anisotropy as shown in Figs.~\ref{fig:FSs}(a) and (b).
-Thus, the SLS model captures the essential features of twisted trilayer graphene/WSe$_2$, despite its simpleness.
+This model, with some changes of notations, has been introduced by Scammell-Li-Scheurer (SLS) to discuss the intrinsic SDE in twisted trilayer graphene/WSe$_2$~\cite{Scammell2022-pv}.
+Physically, $\eta=\pm$ specifies the graphene's valley degree of freedom, and $\bm{k}$ describes the wave number in the moir\'e Brilloiun zone.
+Accordingly, $\delta\mu$ {characterizes the valley polarization and determines the difference in the chemical potential between} the two valleys ~\cite{Ajayan2016-cm, Novoselov2016-ev, Geim2013-vc, Novoselov2005-nv, Novoselov2004-pn}.
+The valley polarization breaks both inversion and time-reversal symmetries, and is proposed as the origin of the observed SDE~\cite{Lin2022-cz,Scammell2022-pv,Banerjee2024-kd} and Josephson diode effect in gate-defined Josephson junctions in twisted bilayer graphene~\cite{Diez-Merida2023-cw,Hu2023-cl}.
+The parameter $\phi$ {induces} the trigonal warping effect ~\cite{Scammell2022-pv}.
+The {trigonal warping term causes} a threefold anisotropy as shown in Figs.~\ref{fig:FSs}(a) and (b).
+Thus, the SLS model captures the essential features of twisted trilayer graphene/WSe$_2$, despite its simplicity.

-\textit{Finite-momentum superconductivity.} --- Let us show that the SLS model realizes finite-momentum superconductivity.
+\textit{Finite-momentum superconductivity}---{We show in the following} that finite-momentum superconductivity can be realized in the SLS model.
 For this purpose, we introduce the pairing susceptibility

 where $f(\varepsilon)\equiv(e^{\varepsilon/T}+1)^{-1}$ represents the Fermi distribution at temperature $T$.
 The second-order superconducting transition takes place when $\chi(\bm{q})$ exceeds the inverse of the pairing interaction $1/u$ for a certain Cooper-pair momentum $\bm{q}$.
 Finite-momentum superconductivity realizes if this happens at $\bm{q}\neq0$.